IENetworks-AI/ai-project-template/QUICK_DEPLOYMENT_GUIDE.md

 - Separate workflow files created
 - Enhanced error handling with retries

-⚠️ **Current Issue**: rsync command not found error still occurring
+✅ **Issue Resolved**: rsync command not found error was due to missing rsync on server
-- Added debug workflow to diagnose the exact issue
+- Added rsync installation step for the Oracle server
-- Enhanced rsync installation with better error handling
+- Enhanced apt lock handling on server
-- Added verification steps to ensure rsync is working
+- Added verification steps to ensure rsync is working on both runner and server

 ## 📋 Available Workflows